LundgrenLindqvist/vagrantpress/README.md

 # L+L server configuration

-This repository contains [Puppet](https://puppet.com/) scripts for setting up a new Ubuntu server with WordPress and phpMyAdmin installed.
+This repository contains [Puppet](https://puppet.com/) scripts for setting up a new Ubuntu server with WordPress and Adminer installed.
 The following Ubuntu versions are supported:

 - Ubuntu 16.04 (Xenial Xerus)
 - Ubuntu 18.04 (Bionic Beaver)